Agent-Kindergarten/EduSocrates/README.md

   <h3 align="center">EduSocrates</h3>

   <p align="center">
-    Talk to Socrates what you've just learned, and it will help you understand that better!
+    Talk to Socrates what you've just learned, and he will help you understand that better!
   </p>
 </div>